Rated 'Excellent' on Trustpilot

 Although there is no legislation providing support for employees going through menopause (which we believe needs to change), the Equality Act 2010 prohibits menopause discrimination.
 Employers must provide safe working conditions for you when experiencing menopause symptoms.

-Your diet can also help relieve symptoms of menopause - learn more in 'Nutrition for the menopause'.
+Your diet can also help address symptoms of menopause - learn more in 'Nutrition for the menopause'.
 For example, try to consume a combination of complex carbohydrates and protein every 2 to 3 hours.
 This helps to ensure a constant supply of serotonin (your happy hormone) to the brain which support your brain function and moods.
 This combination also helps to keep blood sugar levels balanced which in turn helps with energy and mental focus.

 2. All women have hot flushes